DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 - the date and time when the application will be automatically rejected
 - buttons for actions based on the status of the application and the user’s permissions

-Now that interviews have been split from making decisions, we’ve changed the possible combinations of buttons to:
+Now that setting up interviews has been split from making decisions, we’ve changed the possible combinations of buttons to:

 - ‘make decision’ and ‘set up interview’ - if the status is ‘received’ and the user has both permissions
 - ‘set up interview’ - if the status is ‘received’ and the user only has ‘set up interviews’ permission
 - ‘make decision’ - if the user only has ‘make decisions’ permission, whatever the status
 - no buttons - if none of the other options applies

-We’ve made the wording of the prompts more passive, saying “if a decision has not been made” rather than “if you do not make a decision”.
-This covers situations where the user does not have permission to make a decision.
+We’ve made the wording of the prompts more passive, since the user may not have permission to make a decision.
+The wording is:

+- if a decision has not been made by today
+- if a decision has not been made by tomorrow
+- if a decision has not been made within X days

 We’ve also made sure that the h2 heading for the prompt matches the buttons: